IFAKA/idea-lista/README.md

 | **Elevator** | Essential (2) | Important for accessibility |
 | **Furnished** | Valuable (1) | Adds convenience |
 | **Parking** | Valuable (1) | Important for cars |

+*Price gets a 50% premium when marked as essential (2 × 1.5 = 3) to reflect its critical role in decision-making

 ## 🔧 Development